 Step 3: Pour in the 4 cups of water.

-Step 4: Cook on High for 4-5 hours or until they are tender and falling off the bone.
+Step 4: Cook on High for 4-5 hours or until they are tender.

 Recipe Tips

-- Soak for Extra Cleanliness – After the vinegar and lime scrub, soak the pigs feet in cold water for 30 minutes to remove any lingering impurities before rinsing and cooking.
+- Soak for Extra Cleanliness – After the vinegar and salt scrub, soak the pigs feet in cold water for 30 minutes to remove any lingering impurities before rinsing and cooking.

-- Add a Finishing Touch – A splash of apple cider vinegar or a few dashes of hot sauce at the end of cooking can balance the richness with a little tang and heat.
+- Add a Finishing Touch – A splash of red wine vinegar or a few dashes of hot sauce at the end of cooking can balance the richness with a little tang and heat.

 - Let Them Rest – After cooking, let the pigs feet sit in the slow cooker on the "warm" setting for 15-20 minutes.
 This helps the flavors settle before serving.